SarahLehnert/TransAtlanticDivergence_Salmon/README.md

 Codes are provided for analysing data and creating figures.
 Note that some figures were combined and further edited in Illustator.

-If you have any questions/problems with the scripts, please do not hesistate to contact me: sarah.lehnert@dfo-mpo.gc.ca
+If you have any questions/problems with the scripts, please do not hesistate to contact me: sarah.lehnert[at]dfo-mpo.gc.ca

 -----